 When using PASN authentication, in the Device ID element in the first PASN frame.

-When using FILS authentication, in the Device ID element in the Association Request frame.
+In the Device ID element in the Association Request frame.

 When not using PASN or FILS authentication, in the Device ID KDE in message 2 of the 4 way handshake.

+The AP shall decrypt a received device ID using the technique described in 12.X.Y.
+Failures of the procedure in 12.X.Y shall be treated as if the non-AP STA is an unrecognized device.

 An AP shall provide a device ID when required by the procedures described below:

 When using PASN authentication, in the Device ID element in the second PASN frame.

-When using FILS authentication, in the Device ID element in the Association Response frame.
+In the Device ID element in the Association Response frame.

 When not using PASN or FILS authentication, in the Device ID KDE in message 3 of the 4 way handshake.

-When an AP with dot11DeviceIDActivated equal to true receives a first PASN frame containing a device ID which is recognized, the AP shall assign a new device ID value to the non-AP STA, via setting a new device ID in the Device ID field with the Device ID Status field of the Device ID element set to 0 to indicate that the AP recognizes the non-AP STA in the second PASN frame.
+When an AP with dot11DeviceIDActivated equal to true receives an association request or a first PASN frame containing a device ID which is decrypted and recognized, the AP shall reencrypt the non-AP STA’s decrypted long term identity (per the technique of 12.X.Y) to generate a new device ID and assign that new device ID value to the non-AP STA, via setting a new device ID in the Device ID field with the Device ID Status field of the Device ID element set to 0 to indicate that the AP recognizes the non-AP STA in the second PASN frame.

 Instruct the editor to add a new subsection after 12.2.12.3, number it correctly, and modify all references in this document that refer to 12.X.Y to refer to this new subsection number: